-Software requirements and the decisions made relating to them, carry through from the point of conception till the product is working in the live environment.
-One of the key decisions that need to made during software projects is the priority of requirements.
+Software requirements and the decisions made relating to them, carry through from the point of conception until the product is working in the live environment.
+One of the key activities that need to be completed during software projects is assigning priorities to requirements.
 The priorities of critical requirements can be preserved by ensuring these requirements are linked to their test cases as the project evolves from one phase to another.

 The importance of requirements traceability becomes more apparent further down the line when defects are identified during the course of software testing.
 Resolving all software defects discovered during testing can be quite challenging (almost an ideal) given the limited time, funding and other key factors that affect software implementation.
 Since it may not be possible or even realistic to fix all software defects, it becomes important to prioritise the defects that are to be fixed based on their severity levels (their impact on the system and the business as a whole).

 Defect reporting should draw on the priority of individual requirements and not be done in isolation.
 Testers should also not assign severity levels and priorities to defects until the importance and priorities of underlying requirements are well understood.
 Requirements traceability can help to ensure that:

 - Key requirements are addressed and not left on the table when the product is finally released.

 - Severity levels are only assigned after due consideration of the priorities of the requirements to which they are linked and